itlackey/cassi/README.md

 ## Usage

 1. **Set Up Your Environment**
    Create a `.env` file in the root directory and add the following variables.
 Update the values as needed based on your setup.
+If you skip this step, Cassi will use the settings shown below.

    ```plaintext
     OPENAI_BASE_URL="http://localhost:11434/v1"